Bert-Proesmans/bert-proesmans.github.io/src/posts/2026/2026-04-27-monitor-emergency-account/monitor-emergency-account.md

 ---
-title: "How I monitor my emergency account"
+title: "Use Microsoft Defender to monitor your break-glass account"
-description: "ALERT!
+description: "EMERGENCY!
 Break glass to proceed"

 date: 2026-04-28
+updated: 2026-04-30

 tags: ["Microsoft", "Entra", "Security"]
 ---

-Every guide for improving your cybersecurity posture will suggest configuring an exception into all your security policies for an emergency (break-glass) account.
-This emergency account exists, with some type of administrator privilege, to undo changes that lock people out of a system.
-This approach falls in line with the process of having a backup, but for accounts instead of data.
+Every guide for improving cybersecurity posture will instruct you to create a separate single-purpose account for emergency interventions (break-glass situation).
+This break-glass account is granted privileges on the level of system owner (or super administrator).
+This is useful to have in case administrators make a mistake and lock themselves out, or to fix havoc caused by unauthorized third parties.
+Think of it like having a backup of your data, except this is about privileges not data.

+Obviously the sign-in details of this account, being privileged to change anything in your system, needs to be kept safe to prevent misuse.
+But those same guides will also tell you to exclude this account from all your security policies.

+## Excuse me, what?

-The combination of a highly priviledged account being exluded from security policies.. feels icky.
-The existence of this account is more like a security disaster instead of a good practice.
-Like an open backdoor that thieves can use to enter your house, while the front door is a very nice one with all security bells and whistles.
+A highly priviledged account being exluded from security policies.. feels icky!
+Why do I secure my front door with all the bells and whistles but leave the backdoor unlocked?
+Thieves could easily enter my house!
+This situation sounds more like a security disaster instead of good practice.

+Yes, turns out this is one of those balancing acts.
+A completely secure system cannot be recovered when (not if) something goes awry.
+In a company setting the risks are not only external (external hackers), but you have to consider your own employees breaking stuff too (intentional or not).
-If we have to have this backdoor[^emergency_account], then we better watch very closely who is using it.
+I'm not saying you should have an emergency account, but if you have to have it[^layers] then you better watch very closely who is using it.

-[^emergency_account]:
-    Administrators can make mistakes and lock themselves out of the system, there is also the risk of a hacker disabling access for all administrators.
-A magical emergency account is often the only way to restore systems to operational state.
+[^layers]:
+  This is what the industry calls "security through layers".
+Friction is added to the process when perfect security is unworkable in practice.

 ## Keeping watch

 If you have an important door, you want to be certain who, when and if that door opened.
-A security camera and an open-sensor provide this information.
+A security camera in front of the door and a physical door-sensor provide this information.
 The same logic applies to an account system.
 A succesful login on your account triggers a sensor and immediately sends out a notification.
 You'll have encountered this if you have a Google/GMail account; for every new login on an unknown device[^unknown_device] you receive a phone notification and email (also on your recovery email address).
 A new succesful login is a very important signal in the context of security.
 This system just works for all accounts, no special setup required, and I think Google does a good job in this instance!